CloudLabsAI-Azure/Azure-VMware-Solution/M2-T09-Create-network-profiles.md

 1. Navigate to **Interconnect** on **vShpere client** page.
 Click on **Network Profiles** and select **CREATE NETWORK PROFILE**.

- - We will create  separate network profiles:
+   - We will create following network profiles:

       - Management
       - vMotion